-Session Eleven: Final Product Background In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with this assessment as they complete a paper or presentation for the Meeting Needs and Wants Assessment.
-Organization, Synthesis, Position, and Presentation This session has strong connections with Writing GLE 1.2.1 (CCSS W5, W10) which asks that students use a prewriting plan, draft by hand or electronically, and produce multiple drafts.
-It also builds on Writing GLE 1.3.1 (CCSS W5, L3), part of Session Ten, as students use feedback and reread work for different purposes (for example, adding transitions and adding relevant information).
-Original text from the Social Studies assessment is in bold.
-Common Core State Standards Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
-Computers or devices for student use Materials Computer connected to a projector, if students will be presenting Internet access if presentation materials are online Learning Plan (60 minutes) Have students review feedback on their draft work generated during the last session.
-Ask students to reflect on the comments and identify a plan to address any issues.
-Engage Remind students about the standards they are working toward for this assessment.
-Review the rubrics and remind students to use these as they complete their final draft and Research Notebook.
+Session Eleven: Final Product Background nd Presentation In this session, students will demonstrate their mastery of the educational technology and social studies standards associated with this assessment as they complete a paper or presentation for Causes of Conflict.
+This session has strong connections with Writing GLE 1.2.1 (CCSS W5, W10) which asks that students use a prewriting plan, draft by hand or electronically, and produce multiple drafts.
+It also builds on Writing GLE 1.3.1 (CCSS W5, L3), part of Session Ten, as students use feedback and reread work for different purposes (for example, adding transitions and adding relevant information). on, a Original text from the Social Studies assessment is in bold . sitio Common Core State Standards Organization, Synthesis, Position, and Presentation Materials □ Digital tools for organizing notes, building bibliography, and to create and publish a presentation. □ Computers or devices for student use Optional □ Computer connected to a projector, if students will be presenting □ Internet access if presentation materials are online izat Plan (60 minutes) gan.
+Engage Have students review feedback on their draft work generated during the last session.
+Ask Or students to reflect on the comments and identify a plan to address any issues.
+Remind students about the standards they are working toward for this assessment.
+Review the rubrics and remind students to use these as they complete their final draft and Review the rubrics and remind students to use these as they complete their final draft and Research Notebook.
 Explore Have students complete a final draft of their response to the assessment.
 Score students' final work using the rubric and/or the scoring matrix.
 Evaluate Score students' Research Notebook, which should include research questions, plans, and research.
 Use the Scoring Guide for Educational Technology.